-Looking for a vegan power bowl that will fuel you up?
-You’re in luck because this vegetarian grain bowl is not only nutritious, it’s delicious with a maple-Dijon dressing.
+Looking for a veggie power bowl that will fuel you up?
+This summer grain bowl is not only nutritious, it’s delicious with a Dijon dressing.

 Love one-bowl meals and grain bowl recipes?
 Then this maple-Dijon vegetarian grain bowl will quickly become a household favorite!